 |Projected Job Growth (2012-2022)*||40% for all skin care specialists|

 |Mean Salary (2013)*||$32,990 for all skin care specialists|

 Source: * U.S. Bureau of Labor Statistics (BLS).

 Laser Hair Removal Technician Job Description

-Laser hair removal technicians may work in medical spas, cosmetic surgery clinics or doctors' offices, removing unwanted or excess hair from clients with an FDA-approved laser device.
+Laser hair removal technicians may work in medical spas, cosmetic surgery clinics or doctors' offices.
+They are responsible for preparing clients for hair removal, operating FDA-approved laser devices and providing clients with post-treatment skin care.
 In some states, laser hair removal technicians are required to work under a physician's supervision.
-Laser technicians are responsible for preparing clients for hair removal, operating the laser device and providing clients with post-treatment skin care.

 The educational requirements for laser hair removal technicians vary by location.
 Some states do not regulate laser hair removal beyond the aesthetic level, while others require technicians to complete a separate laser certification program.
 Individuals may want to contact their state cosmetology board to learn the specific requirements for laser hair removal technicians.